Chen Zepeng

-Chen Zepeng (陈泽鹏 (Chén Zépéng); born 18 May 1996) is a Chinese footballer who plays for Nanjing City.
+Chen Zepeng (陈泽鹏 (Chén Zépéng); born 18 May 1996) is a Chinese footballer.

 Club career

 Chen Zepeng started his football career when he was promoted to Chinese Super League side Guangzhou R&F's first team squad in 2015.
 He transferred to Guangzhou R&F's city rivals Guangzhou Evergrande in July 2015.
 He made his senior debut on 10 July 2016 in a 4-1 win against Chongqing Lifan, coming on as a substitute for Liu Jian in the 38th minute.
 Chen was demoted to the reserve team in 2018 season.

 In February 2019, Chen was loaned to China League One side Beijing Sport University for the 2019 season.